Theragatha - The Verses of the Senior Monks

 You won’t build a house again.

-All your rafters are broken,
+All your rafters are all broken,

-Your ridgepole is split.
+Your ridgepole is shattered.

 My mind is released from limits: